jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 In this article, you’ll discover how to intentionally build stronger relationships and get closer to a friend.

-{% include widgets/toc.html 	heading="How to get closer to a friend" 	list-items="Are they close friend material?, Get the spark back, Ask better questions, Don’t hold grudges, Don’t just ‘plan’ to hang out, Listen to their interests, Lay it all on the table" 	list-ids="1-know-what-kind-of-friend-youre-dealing-with, 2-inject-some-newness, 3-upgrade-your-conversations, 4-practice-forgiveness, 5-schedule-time-to-connect-on-a-regular-basis, 6-discover-their-passions, 7-show-up-with-vulnerability" %}
+{% include widgets/toc.html heading="How to get closer to a friend" list-items="Are they close friend material?, Get the spark back, Ask better questions, Don&rsquo;t hold grudges, Don&rsquo;t just &lsquo;plan&rsquo; to hang out, Listen to their interests, Lay it all on the table" list-ids="1-know-what-kind-of-friend-youre-dealing-with, 2-inject-some-newness, 3-upgrade-your-conversations, 4-practice-forgiveness, 5-schedule-time-to-connect-on-a-regular-basis, 6-discover-their-passions, 7-show-up-with-vulnerability" %}

-## 1. Know what kind of friend you’re dealing with
+## 1\.
+Know what kind of friend you’re dealing with

-According to one study[^3] a person only has the mental room for about 150 friends.
+According to one study<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> a person only has the mental room for about 150 friends.
 Of those, only 1-5 of them are considered close friends.
 Knowing the type of friendships you want to create, and where your current friends sit, will help you be more intentional about how you develop the relationship.

 We typically consider friends those unrelated to us but friend groups can include family and significant others as well.
 These are categorized into five general categories with the first being the closest:

 1. **Support clique** - 1-5 best friends and romantic relationships
 2. **Sympathy group** - 10-15 people you consider good friends